 Companies are always trying to understand their customers better.
 What do consumers want?
 What motivates them to buy something?
 Why do they choose one product over another?

-To get this valuable feedback, companies conduct market research, which often takes the form of focus groups — the act of speaking directly to people to get consumer opinions.
+To get this valuable feedback, companies conduct market and product research, which often takes the form of paid focus groups — the act of speaking directly to people to get consumer opinions.
 These companies would ask groups questions about product types, spending habits, and more.
 Back in the day, focus groups were assembled in person with companies paying people to get together and offer their opinions.

 Then the internet, as it so often did, changed everything.
 Online survey companies could assemble massive focus groups — thousands of people — and get their feedback in hours.